Make up to $100K with these 10 truly bizarre jobs

 It requires a lot of experience and accuracy, as the sex of chicks is not easy to determine by sight alone.

-Chicken sexers often work for huge chicken farms and may work with thousands of chicks a week.
+Folks with this unique skill set often work for huge chicken farms.
+They may work with thousands of chicks a week.
+The work can be physically demanding, requiring long hours standing on your feet.

 Have a comfortable pair of shoes and don’t mind waiting around?